School of Teaching and Learning

 Jamie Heintz Benson, EDD, Clinical Assistant Professor of Education, Department of Teaching & Learning, EDD, Sam Houston State University; MED, Sam Houston State University; BBA, Sam Houston State University

-Helen Berg, PHD, Associate Dean of Education, Department of Teaching & Learning, PHD, Univ of Colorado; MED, Lesley College; BS, Univ of N Carolina-Greensboro
+Helen Berg, PHD, Professor of Education and Associate Dean of COED, Department of Teaching & Learning, PHD, Univ of Colorado; MED, Lesley College; BS, Univ of N Carolina-Greensboro

 William Hollis Blackwell, EDD, Associate Professor of Education, Department of Teaching & Learning, EDD, Boston University; EDM, Harvard University; BA, Colgate University